-If you are looking for a more simple design, this is the place.
+If you're looking for a more simple design, this is the place.
 The whimsical flowers and butterflies make a delicate background.
-I am a huge fan of the white brick and black shutters, which offers an amazing contrast.
-This mural also gives off hints of romance with its subtle design—this could be a great spot to take a memorable photo with your significant other!
+The mural also gives off hints of romance with its subtle design—this could be a great spot to take a memorable photo with your significant other!

 Our next neighborhood spot is the eccentric Normaltown!
 Here you will find five murals along with enjoying a whole different side of Athens.
 Normaltown is very authentic and has many small shops and restaurants that are definitely worth exploring!

-At Journey Juice, you will find three murals all by the artist Nack.
+At Journey Juice you'll find three murals, all by the artist Nack.
 You have the choice to take a fun picture with friends in front of the frog, turtle, or monster.
-Each spot will make for a memorable picture.
-Maybe even stop inside Journey Juice and use a drink as a prop for your photo?
+Stop inside Journey Juice and use a drink as a prop for your photo!
 As mentioned before, Nack enjoys including his little monster drawing in a lot of his pieces.
 His whimsical murals are must-sees in Athens!